 Even as I wrote the title for this article it amazes me that adults who were abused as children by their parents still step in to be their caregivers.
-Abusive parents and their adult children caregivers somehow just doesn’t make sense.
+Abusive parents and their adult children caregivers somehow just don’t make sense.
 Personally, I grew up in a dysfunctional family and virtually disowned my alcoholic father the second I was old enough to leave home.

 However, there a few reasons why adult children might make this choice and this is what this article is about.